attainu/attainu-flamingo/coding-challenges/README.md

 "Indivisibilities" -> 2 # 'i' occurs seven times and 's' occurs twice "aA11" -> 2 # 'a' and '1'
 "ABBA" -> 2 # 'A' and 'B' each occur twice

+### Day 03
+In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number. highAndLow("1 2 3 4 5");  // return "5 1" highAndLow("1 2 -3 4 5"); // return "5 -3"
+highAndLow("1 9 3 4 -5"); // return "9 -5"

+### Day 04
+The goal of this exercise is to convert a string to a new string where each character in the new string is "(" if that character appears only once in the original string, or ")" if that character appears more than once in the original string.
+Ignore capitalization when determining if a character is a duplicate.
+"din"      =>  "((("
+"recede"   =>  "()()()"
+"Success"  =>  ")())())"
+"(( @"     =>  "))(("

+### Day 05
+The museum of incredible dull things
+The museum of incredible dull things wants to get rid of some exhibitions.
+Miriam, the interior architect, comes up with a plan to remove the most boring exhibitions.
+She gives them a rating, and then removes the one with the lowest rating.
+However, just as she finished rating all exhibitions, she's off to an important fair, so she asks you to write a program that tells her the ratings of the items after one removed the lowest one.
+Fair enough.
+Task
+Given an array of integers, remove the smallest value.
+Do not mutate the original array/list.
+If there are multiple elements with the same value, remove the one with a lower index.
+If you get an empty array/list, return an empty array/list.
+Don't change the order of the elements that are left.
+Examples
+removeSmallest([1,2,3,4,5]) = [2,3,4,5]
+removeSmallest([5,3,2,1,4]) = [5,3,2,4]
+removeSmallest([2,2,1,2,1]) = [2,2,2,1]